 Some of the lighter-skinned descendants of these families formed their own distinct communities which have been the subject of anthropological research.
 Those in Robeson County, North Carolina, are called "Lumbee Indians," in Halifax and Warren counties: "Haliwa-Saponi," in South Carolina: "Brass Ankles" and "Turks," in Tennessee and Kentucky: "Melungeons" and "Portuguese," and in Ohio: "Carmel Indians."
 Several fantastic theories on their origin have been suggested.
 One is that they were from Raleigh's lost colony at Roanoke and another that they were an amalgamation of the Siouan-speaking tribes in North and South Carolina [Blu, The Lumbee Problem, 36-41].

-Documents from a court case held in Johnson County, Tennessee in 1858 provide a detailed description of one such family.
+Documents from a court case held in Johnson County, Tennessee, in 1858 provide a detailed description of one such family.
 They illustrate the extent to which the family was accepted by the white community and the extent to which the family history was already clouded by myths in 1858.
-Joshua Perkins, born about 1732 in Accomack County, Virginia, was the "Mulatto" son of a white woman [Orders 1731-36, 133].
-He owned land in Robeson County, North Carolina, in 1761, moved to Liberty County, South Carolina, and in 1785 moved to what later became Washington County, Tennessee [Bladen County DB 23:80, 121, 104-5, 424-5, 147-8; Philbeck, Bladen County Land Entries, no. 1210].
+Joshua Perkins, born about 1732, the "Mulatto" descendant of a white woman, from Accomack County, Virginia [Orders 1731-36, 133], owned land in Robeson County, North Carolina, in 1761, moved to Liberty County, South Carolina, and in 1785 moved to what later became Washington County, Tennessee [Bladen County DB 23:80, 121, 104-5, 424-5, 147-8; Philbeck, Bladen County Land Entries, no. 1210].
 Along the way, succeeding generations of his family married light-skinned or white people.
 They owned a ferry, race horses, and an iron ore mine; ran the local school house, and were election officials.
-However, conditions had changed drastically just prior to the Civil War in 1858 when Jacob F. Perkins, great-grandson of Joshua Perkins, brought an unsuccessful suit against one of his neighbors in the Circuit Court of Johnson County for slander because he called him a "free Negro" [The Perkins File in the T.A.R.
+However, conditions had changed drastically just prior to the Civil War in 1858 when Jacob F. Perkins, great-grandson of Joshua Perkins, brought an unsuccessful suit against one of his neighbors in the Johnson County Circuit Court for slander because he had called him a "free Negro" [The Perkins File in the T.A.R.
 Nelson Papers in the Calvin M. McClung Collection at the East Tennessee Historical Center].

 black man, hair nappy ...
 Some called Jacob (his son) a Portuguese and some a negro [Ibid., deposition of John Nave, 88 years old].